Bachelor of Psychological Sciences (Honours)

 Overview

 You love being able to understand and help others achieve an understanding of themselves.
-Our Bachelor of Psychological Sciences (Honours) delivers an advanced level of psychological knowledge, research and writing skills.
+Our Bachelor of Psychological Science (Honours) delivers an advanced level of psychological knowledge, research and writing skills.

 This one-year degree provides you the fourth year of accredited study in psychology, perfect if you’ve already completed three years of accredited study and want to train to work as a registered psychologist in Australia.